aidinmc/qtNeuralNetwork/README.md

 # qtNeuralNetwork
-A simple neural network with a single hidden layer.
+A simple Qt neural network with a single hidden layer.

 ## Usage
 ```cpp